qasimwarraich/cli-tutor/README.md

 ---

-\* Installation via the Docker method allows the tool to be tested in a safe containerised environment.
+\* Installation via the Podman method allows the tool to be tested in a safe containerised environment.
 This mitigates risk of accidentally modifying files on your personal machine like in the uncontainerised methods that follow.